Aug 31, 2024

 The film’s prologue is set only three years into the future and things already look like hammered shit.
 Way to be optimistic!

 Directed by Marco Brambilla (whose only other directorial feature credit is 1997’s Excess Baggage), Demolition Man had a fairly troubled production.
 Allegedly, though the screenplay’s final credits go to three writers, it was being almost constantly rewritten during shooting (the history of which is so confusing that more than half-a-dozen people, from Night of the Creeps director Fred Dekker to big-chinned actor Craig Scheffer, claim a modicum of story credit), adding and dropping significant subplots depending on the moods of Warner Bros. executives.
-(For example: though in the finished film it’s claimed that the character of John Spartan’s daughter died in the earthquake, earlier versions of the rough cut had her not only surviving the quake but living among the Edgar Friendly “Scraps” and inevitably encountering her father during his trip to the underground.
-In certain scenes where John Spartan is underground and shielding a dirty female with gigantic hair from a burst of gunfire, this seeming bystander who ultimately becomes a random extra was initially meant to be his daughter.)
+(For example: in the finished film, John Spartan’s daughter is still alive and well, but he decides not to reunite with her because of how much time has gone by, but earlier versions of the rough cut had her living among the Edgar Friendly “Scraps” and inevitably encountering her father during his trip to the underground.
+In certain scenes where Spartan is underground and shielding a dirty female with gigantic hair from a burst of gunfire, this seeming bystander who ultimately becomes a random extra was initially meant to be his daughter.)

 However, you can’t keep a good concept down, and in spite of its troubled production, Demolition Man results in a fun, funny, and extremely entertaining film that hardly ever stops to take a breath.
 It’s of the rare breed of action film that’s as comedic as it is filled with carnage and wonderful violence.
 Nearly every line in some way is meant to be amusing, ironic, or confounding.
 What’s most comedically appealing about this version of the future is how pussified it’s all become.
 The San Angeles police department are entirely useless; they answer emergency calls with big smiles plastered on their faces and nary a look of concern.
 Homicides are so rare that when they occur, they’ve been given the term “murder-death-kills,” because in the future, one person killing another is, like, three times as bad. (“We’re police officers!
 We’re not trained to handle this kind of violence!”)
 Things like minor car accidents offer big thrills to the rather bored Lenina Huxley, the film’s unsubtle homage to the famed author of “Brave New World” (title-dropped by Phoenix during his trip to the “Hall of Violence” in the San Andreas museum).

-Something not touched on enough in this alternate future is suggested in exactly one moment during the third act: Spartan makes a reference to Pancho Villa, to which someone responds, “Who?”
+Along with this scrubbing of culture, something not touched on enough in this alternate future is suggested in exactly one moment during the third act: when speaking with Benjamin Bratt's Alfredo Garcia, Spartan makes a reference to Pancho Villa, to which he responds, “Who?”
 For most of Spartan’s defrosting, it’s been his pop culture references that have been greeted by blank stares and ignorance, only now it’s his reference to a genuine and significant part of history that someone doesn’t know, and that’s a scary implication of where our future is headed.
 More of this would have been appreciated, but then again, who needs all that weighty-themes shit when you’ve got scenes of John Spartan flinging a television by its wire into the spine of Simon Phoenix while shouting, “You’re on TV!”

 RUN!